protolambda/discv5-catdog/README.md

       --priv-v51 P2P Private key   Private key for v5.1, in raw hex encoded format (default ? (no private key data))
 ```

+## Docker

+There's a docker image available here: [Docker](https://hub.docker.com/r/protolambda/discv5-catdog)
+It is based on the `scratch` image, to run on some linux host.

 ## License

 Most discovery code is a copy of that in go-ethereum.
 See COPYING file for details.